espinhogr/scala-graphql-fullstack-seed/README.md

 ## Commands

-- run: runs the server and live reloads the changes
+- _run_: runs the server and live reloads the changes
-- web_client/Compile/managedSources: generates schema.graphql and query/mutation objects for the client
+- _web_client/Compile/managedSources_: generates schema.graphql and query/mutation objects for the client (you shouldn't need to use this explicitly)
-- assembly: generates the uber jar
+- _assembly_: generates the uber jar

 ## Usage